Contents[Hide]

 Skate Canada Coach

 A skating expert with the required National Coaching Certification Program qualifications to provide a remunerated service at Skate Canada sanctioned clubs and skating schools, both on- and off-ice.
-These individuals shall have registered, provided full payment and have met all coach registration requirements as set annually by Skate Canada.
+These individuals shall have registered, provided full payment and have met all professional coach registration requirements as set annually by Skate Canada.

 Skating School